 The Northern Great Plains Youth Institute is a life-changing experience at the University of Minnesota Crookston where high school students engage with local leaders and experts on critical global challenges, participate in hands-on activities, and explore exciting ways to make a difference in Minnesota and around the world.
-The Northern Great Plains Youth Institute is hosted by the University of Minnesota Crookston with the generous support of the American Crystal Sugar Company, Pine Lake Wild Rice, Inc., the Northwest Regional Sustainable Partnership, and Valley Plains Equipment.
+The Northern Great Plains Youth Institute is hosted by the University of Minnesota Crookston with the generous support of the American Crystal Sugar Company, Pine Lake Wild Rice, Inc., and Valley Plains Equipment.

 Students who participate in the Northern Great Plains Youth Institute can earn a scholarship to the University of Minnesota Crookston, recognition as a Borlaug Scholar, and qualify for internships and further opportunities.

 At this exciting event, participating high school students have the opportunity to:

 Present research and recommendations on ways to solve key global challenges in a short speech and small group discussions with statewide experts;

 Connect with other student leaders to share ideas, identify solutions to these problems and build lasting friendships;

 Explore the issues, current research and opportunities to make a difference at the University of Minnesota Crookston; and